What is identity theft?

 How does identity theft occur?

-Identity theft can occur in many ways, including old-fashioned ways such as someone stealing your wallet, someone making a copy of your credit card or an individual stealing your mail.
+Identity theft can occur in many ways, including old-fashioned ways such as someone stealing your wallet, someone making a copy of your credit card, or an individual stealing your mail.

 How can a business prevent identity theft?

 With regulations in place requiring businesses to ask for more KYC data from their clients, businesses are left with the challenge of safely storing this info, so breaches don't occur.
-Thus, having large amounts of personal data on file from their clients, digital identification procedures are boosting identity theft.
+Thus, having large amounts of personal data on file from their clients, digital identification procedures are boosting ID theft.
 Therefore, businesses have a large responsibility when it comes to clients’ data.

 In order to prevent identity theft from occurring in a client base, strong KYC processes as well as AML Monitoring and Screening should be put in place.
 This can be achieved through products such as AutoIdent, VideoIdent and eID, with all meeting regulatory KYC needs and being AML compliant.